Guaranty Purchase Process

 Documentation for Secondary Market Purchase by SBA

-Written notice and request for transcripts: The lender must advise SBA in writing that it will not purchase from the secondary market.
-SBA will then notify both Colson Services Corp. and the lender that SBA will purchase the guaranteed portion.
+- Written notice and request for transcripts: The lender must advise SBA in writing that it will not purchase from the secondary market.
+SBA will then notify both the Fiscal Transfer Agent and the lender that SBA will purchase the guaranteed portion.
 The lender must send any future loan collections to SBA’s Denver Finance Center using SBA Form 172.

 The above should be sent to the Herndon Center (via regular or over-night mail only) and be clearly marked as a secondary market purchase request.

 Within 15 days of purchase the primary lender will submit a Post Purchase Review (PPR) documents package.
 Instructions for preparation of the PPR package are the same as those for submitting a guaranty purchase request for a loan not sold into the secondary market (Pre-Purchase Review).
 Please use the new Universal Purchase Package (UPP) to organize your purchase request.

 Questions regarding Secondary Market issues?
 Contact the Fiscal Transfer Agent at FTA@SBA.gov.